Obsessions, rituals, routines and autistic children and teenagers

 - Is your child’s behaviour affecting their ability to learn?

 - Is your child’s behaviour affecting their social life?

 - Is your child’s behaviour affecting your family’s ability to carry out day-to-day activities, or to go on holidays or trips?

 - How would you feel if this behaviour is the same in a few years?

 - Is your child’s behaviour causing harm to themselves or others?

 Your answers to these questions might help you decide whether it’s worth trying to change things.
-And if you decide you do want to work on your child’s obsessions and routines, your answers might guide you in what to focus on.
+And if you decide you want to work on your child’s obsessions and routines, your answers might help you work out what to focus on.

 Before you develop a plan to manage your child’s obsessions, rituals and routines, it’s a good idea to think about your child’s developmental level and communication skills.
 For example, does your child have the communication skills to understand your instructions?